 SDSU students advocate and work for your community.
 Participating students serve as knowledgeable voices in the community who educate other students, residents, business owners, and future employers about their experiences and their contributions to the partnership.
 Many students have accepted community intern and staff positions as a direct result of successful collaboration through the Sage Project.

 Generate professional reports for your projects.
 Upon completion of each project, or milestone of a given project, students present their designs, analyses, solutions, and recommendations to the city in a public format to the city and community.
 The Sage Project then consolidates their work into a professional report that the city partner can then use for decision-making.

-Previous partnerships with the Cities of National City, Santee, San Diego, Tijuana, and Lemon Grove have been tied to goals and initiatives developed in consultation with city staff and city councilmembers, including:
+Previous partnerships with the Cities of National City, Santee, San Diego, Tijuana, Lemon Grove, and La Mesa have been tied to goals and initiatives developed in consultation with city staff and city councilmembers, including: